dfinson/apifi/README.md

 By default, Apifi generates one of these service beans for all entities / tables.
 There are however several entity level annotations which can modilfy or extend this default behavior:

 1. `@NonDirectlyExposable`: Tells Apifi that this is an entity which should **not** have it's own top-level queries and mutations exposed as part of the api schema.
 This is useful if for example,  we have two entities; `Car` and `SteeringWheel`.
 It's fairly obvious that in this case the **composite entity** called `SteeringWheel` has no independent lifecycle and is instantiable only within the context of `Car`.
 In this case, `Car` should be exposed directly as part of the schema, as opposed to `SteeringWheel`, which should be accessable and mutatable only by way of the queries and resolvers exposed by the `Car` graphql service.

 2. `@ApiReadOnly`:  Assuming the previous annotation is **not** present, this annotation tells Apifi to only include GraphQL queries but not mutations in the generated GraphQLService bean.
 This is useful when designating certain components of a given data model as read-only, with no possibility of state mutation via the API.

-3. `@ApiLevelMetaOperations`: Often times, additional logical operations are required before and / or after the execution of a resolvers base CRUD logic.
+3. `@ApiLevelMetaOperations{Class<? extends ApiMetaOperations> value();}`: Often times, additional logical operations are required before and / or after the execution of a resolvers base CRUD logic.
 For example: Given a SaaS application onboarding system, which onboards `Tenant` entities.
-Assuming each tenant (e.g. company) requires its own unique subdomain, the relevant DNS registrars API should be called immediately following the initial onboarding. `ApiMetaOperations<T>` is the abstract base class which can be extended in order to achieve this.
+Assuming each tenant (e.g. company) requires its own unique subdomain, the relevant DNS registrars API should be called immediately following the initial onboarding. `ApiMetaOperations<T>` is the abstract base class which can be extended and passed in as an argument to this annotation in order to achieve this.
 We'll get into it in more depth a bit further on.

 ### Custom resolvers

 In addition to the standard CRUD operation resolvers, custom resolvers can be added by making use of the following annotations:
-1. `@GetBy`: To fetch a list of entity instances with the search criteria being the value of a specific field, the field can be annotated with the `@GetBy` annotation and a custom `List<...> get...By...(field value as arg)` resolver will be added to the GraphQL service bean.
+-  `@GetBy`: To fetch a list of entity instances with the search criteria being the value of a specific field, the field can be annotated with the `@GetBy` annotation and a custom `List<...> get...By...(field value as arg)` resolver will be added to the GraphQL service bean.
 For example:
     ```
     @Entity
     public class Person {